 Unfortunately, the issues posed to recruiting within the manufacturing sector are deeply rooted and, in some ways, systemic from a societal perspective.
 Given the specificity of many manufacturing positions – for instance, highly specialized civil engineers with specific skill sets and abilities – the nature of many of the vacant positions inherently limits the number of potential qualified candidates.

 Stagnant recruiting budgets and a lack of emphasis on college recruitment has only further emphasized the issue, where manufacturing simply hasn’t been competitive enough with other industries to consistently fill its proverbial workforce coffers, particularly in light of a significant shift in college curriculums and graduate expectations.
 As a result of these recruitment challenges, a recent report found 55% of manufacturers acknowledging a substantial shortage of people with the right skill sets in their R&D departments, finding similar numbers in marketing as well.

 To successfully address these recruitment challenges, manufacturing HR departments must learn to compete with other industries – startups in particular – to start filling their talent gaps.
-In other words, more manufacturing corporations must adopt a market research driven strategy – or a comparable set of tools – to successfully communicate and appeal to graduates that place a high value in a startup mentality that concentrates on innovation and stimulating work.
+In other words, more manufacturing corporations must adopt a market research driven strategy for assessing the candidates resumes with a comparable set of tools – to successfully communicate and appeal to graduates that place a high value in a startup mentality that concentrates on innovation and stimulating work.

 3. Retention and Attrition

 No matter the industry, most HR departments face the very real challenge of retaining highly skilled workers within an organization.
 Given the already substantial shortages in its workforce and recruiting abilities, minimizing attrition is absolutely critical for manufacturing companies.
 Unfortunately, the industry can naturally be prone to high turnover rates as people are drawn to explore new and exciting opportunities.